Ocean-OS/pitheebot/README.md

 <ol>
 <li>Login to the Pithee account you want the bot to use, in your browser.
 This is only confirmed to work if your account is Discord-based.
 (Twitch login has not been tested yet)</li>
 <li>Open Devtools and go to the Network tab.</li>
 <li>Send a message in Pithee.
-You will see two POST requests pop up, both named "insert_post".
-Click the second request.</li>
+You will see one or two POST requests pop up, both named "insert_post".
+Click the second request, if there are two.</li>
 <li>In the Headers section of the request, you will scroll down until you see a parameter titled Apikey.
 Copy its contents.</li>
 <li>Scrolling down a bit further, you will find a parameter titled Authorization.
 Copy its contents.</li>
 <li>In your program, you will enter the script <code>pitheebot.login("your Apikey here","your Authorization here");</code></li>